graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-10/papers/2025-10-29-structure-does-not-help.md

 ### Their method and results

 The authors consider the graph-based tasks of node classification, link prediction and molecular property prediction.
-Although node classification and link prediction are natural tasks on graphs, these tasks on TAGs are often correlated with node descriptions.
-Therefore, they also include molecular property prediction which is known to rely more on the intrinsic graph structure of the molecule.
+While node classification and link prediction on TAGs are often assisted by node descriptions, molecular property predictions rely more on the intrinsic graph structure of the molecular graph.

-To evaluate these tasks, the authors consider two key LLM-based graph learning techniques: (1) generic graph learning with GNNs using the [GraphToken](https://arxiv.org/abs/2402.05862) framework, and (2) templated graph learning with [LLaGA](https://arxiv.org/abs/2402.08170).
+To evaluate these tasks, the authors consider two key LLM-based graph learning techniques:
+1. generic graph learning with GNNs using the [GraphToken](https://arxiv.org/abs/2402.05862) framework, and
+2. templated graph learning with [LLaGA](https://arxiv.org/abs/2402.08170).

 #### Generic graph learning

 The authors use the GraphToken framework as the basis for generic structural encoding via GNNs, which follows the pipeline outlined in Figure 1.
 They consider several GNN backbones with this framework -- the Graph Convolutional Network (GCN), the Graph Attention Network (GAT), and the Graph Isomorphic Network (GIN) -- and compare them to a simple MLP in lieu of the GNN in this framework.
-Their results, presented in Table 1, show that the message passing protocols of GNNs do not provide a significant improvement over a simple MLP that only incorporates the graph's node textual descriptions, i.e., not the relational structure.
+Their results, presented in Table 1, show that for encoding a graph to use in an LLM, the message passing protocols of GNNs do not provide a significant improvement over a simple MLP that only incorporates the graph's node textual descriptions.

 <img src="{{ page.image_dir | append: 'figure_1.png' | relative_url }}" alt="Figure 1.
 Tables evaluating the effectiveness of message passing in GNNs compared to a simple MLP baseline.
 GNNs are at best marginally better for node classification, link prediction, and molecular property prediction.">
 <figcaption>Table 1.
 These tables evaluate the effectiveness of message passing in GNNs compared to a simple MLP baseline in the LLM-based graph learning pipeline. <bold>Best</bold> results are bolded and <underline>second best</underline> results are underlined.</figcaption>